Codecademy/docs/content/typescript/concepts/about/about.md

 ## History

 TypeScript was released in October 2012 by Microsoft after two years of development.
-[Anders Hejlsberg], the original designer of C#, was the lead designer for the language.
+[Anders Hejlsberg](https://twitter.com/ahejlsberg), the original designer of C#, was the lead designer for the language.
 The project is now hosted on [GitHub](https://github.com/microsoft/TypeScript).

 ## Playground